Design Operations at Optym

 • Brought Design Thinking to the larger team.
 DT opens up a powerful toolbox, I came in and showed the larger product team some of that toolbox and opened their eyes to a new perspective on ideation and decision making.

-• Aligned the Information Architecture for design and discovery artifacts.
+• Aligned and organized design and discovery artifacts.
 Design files and discovery artifacts had no organization, I gave these documents structure to allow all team members to easily find and read artifacts.

 • Formalized UX UI design reviews.
 These best practices allowed designers to understand how to critique in a structured manner and develop their skills in the right way.